Earth-Friendly Landscaping

 Solving Problems with Native Plants

 One adage that supports success in any garden is “right plant, right place.”
 This is also true when selecting native plants.
 The wide selection of native plants in the market today makes it easy to use natives to solve many of the problems you might find in your yard.
-Questions you might be asking…
+A few common issues people experience in their yards:

-“I just don’t know what to do with that spot in the back corner that always seems to be wet… or “floods every spring… or “that always gets water runoff from my neighbor’s yard when it rains…”
+“The back corner of my yard always seems to be wet, or it floods every spring, or that area always gets water runoff from my neighbor’s yard when it rains. ”

 While we understand your wanting to maintain your privacy, we cannot support your decision to maintain buckthorn.
-The Chicago Region Trees Initiative has suggestions here that will add health and life as part of a living fence.
+The Chicago Region Trees Initiative has replacement suggestions here that will add health and life as part of a living fence.

 Nothing will grow in the shade under my maple!